 Lip-ties are very similar to tongue-ties but are a result of the tissue behind the upper lip, the labial frenulum, being too thick and inflexible instead, preventing the upper lip from moving freely.
 This condition can make breastfeeding very difficult, resulting in pain and discomfort for the mother and a lack of healthy weight gain for the infant.
 If you have noticed that your infant is not gaining weight, is constantly hungry but never seems to be satisfied, often falls asleep while nursing, or other complications, please contact us today.

 A small fold of tissue connecting parts of your mouth is called a frenulum.
 The frenulum may need to be removed or modified for improvement in oral function and health in a treatment known as frenectomy.

 There are two main types of frenectomy: lingual frenectomy and labial frenectomy.

 - A lingual frenectomy is performed when the lingual frenulum (the frenulum that connects the bottom of the tongue to the mouth’s floor) is too short or thick.
 An ill-formed lingual frenulum can result in ankyloglossia, commonly known as tongue-tie.
 Tongue-tie often prevents a patient from eating or speaking correctly and can be especially troublesome for developing children.

 - A labial frenectomy is performed when the frenulum attaching the top lip to the gums surrounding the top teeth is malformed.
 A problem with this frenulum may lead to gum recession in the area if it is not addressed.

 In each type of frenectomy, the process is quick and simple.
-The affected frenulum can be removed by our pediatric dentists in just one appointment.
+The affected frenulum can be removed by our pediatric dentist in just one appointment.
 We will keep you and your child comfortable during the procedure, and we will also provide care instructions that you can follow at home to ensure optimal results and healing.